Paulo Cesar G. Costa

 Research Interests

 The major area of my research is on the use of Bayesian probabilistic reasoning as a means to achieve better information technology systems, with a special focus on decision support and multi-source data fusion.
 As a result, I am interested on the diverse areas of knowledge that contribute to this broad challenge (e.g. Data Mining, Utility theory, Markov processes, Game theory, etc), while also flirting with the different domains in which I believe Bayesian reasoning can make a difference (e.g. BioGenetics, C3I systems, Web applications, etc).
-At present time, I am working on:
+At present time, I am working on or interested in:

 Major Projects in which I have some degree of participation